-The drilling axis is a basic axis (X, Y, or Z) not used to define the positioning plane, or any axis parallel to that basic axis.
+The drilling axis is a basic axis (X, Y, or Z) not used to define the positioning plane.

-The axis (basic axis or parallel axis) used as the drilling axis is determined according to the axis address for the drilling axis specified in the same block as G codes G73 to G89.
+The basic axis used as the drilling axis is determined according to the axis address for the drilling axis specified in the same block as G codes G73 to G89.